DerGuru/The-Resonant/New Chapters/01 - Part1/P1-09_First_Contact.md

 "Viable."
 Jason laughed, the sound bitter.
 "Not special.
 Just viable."

-The presence shifted, and for a moment he felt something that might have been... amusement?
+The presence shifted, and for a moment he felt something that might have been...
+Amusement?
 Warmth?

 *Special is dangerous.
 Viable is rare.
 You do not reject uncertainty.
 You fold instead of breaking.
 That is precious.*